This article was first published on 6 August 2020 and has been updated.

-Delivering services and products as promised to your customers is non-negotiable.
+As an entrepreneur, delivering services and products as promised to your customers is non-negotiable.
 Showing up to meetings with your clients (and observing decorum) is a must.
 Missing deadlines for government paperwork or making payments have financial and legal consequences.

 So, even though you can choose how, where and even when to work, you might not be able to control how much you’ll be working.
 Ultimately, how much you work, especially in the early days, will determine how much you earn and the growth trajectory of the company.

 #2 Make Lots And Lots Of Money

 If money is what you’re after, there are probably lots of better ways to earn a stable living and climb the corporate ladder.
 When becoming an entrepreneur, you would be taking on risk of unstable – or non-existent – income, as well as incurring the opportunity cost of what you could have been making if you stayed in the workforce as a salaried employee.

 Our perception of entrepreneurship might be skewed by survivorship bias – where we only read about the successful startups who are making tonnes of money, or even ‘failures’ who end up becoming successful.
 But behind every one of these, are many entrepreneurs whose businesses never quite took off, not for the lack of trying or talent.